pwinckles/rocfl/README.md

 location within the same object.
 This command attempts to mimic the behavior of GNU `cp` as closely as possible.

+##### Examples

-The following copies a directory into the object's root:
+Copy a directory into the object's root:

 ``` console
 rocfl cp -r uri:foobar /path/to/src -- /
 ```

-This copies several files into a logical directory within the object:
+Copy several files into a logical directory within the object:

 ``` console
 rocfl cp uri:foobar /path/to/files/* -- sub/dir
 ```

-Here an existing file is internally copied to a new location:
+Copy and existing file internally to a new location:

 ``` console
 rocfl cp -i uri:foobar internal/file.txt -- new/location.txt
 ```

-Finally, this copies an entire logical directory from an old version to a new location in the staged version:
+Copy an entire logical directory from an old version to a new location in the staged version:

 ``` console
 rocfl cp -ir -v2 uri:foobar src/dir -- dst/dir